The present status 2021:

 This post makes estimates of the probable future growth in global CO2 emissions to put the efforts at CO2 emissions reduction in the Western World into the perspective of the inevitable growth of Global CO2 emissions in the future.

 This point was amply made by Berkley Professor Richard Muller in 2010.
 His graph below and anticipates rather faster CO2 emissions growth from the developing world, than either of the scenarios here.
-It shows the extent that the Underdeveloped world is set to wholly overwhelm any efforts in the West to reduce Global CO2 emissions and thus attempt to influence Global temperature.
+It shows the extent that the Underdeveloped world is set to wholly overwhelm any efforts in the West to influence Global CO2 emissions in an attempt to influence Global temperature.

 As Professor Richard Lindzen said at a UK parliamentary hearing in 2014: